6 min read · Cost

 Quick Answers

-Restoration scope, custom trim, and aged substrate all add to the math.
+Restoration scope, custom trim reproduction, and deeply aged substrate all add to the math, and many homes also carry historic or design review.

 Sources